handsontable/handsontable/docs/content/guides/integrate-with-vue/vue-simple-example.md

 ---
-title: 'Basic example in Vue 2'
+title: Basic example in Vue 2
-metaTitle: 'Basic example in Vue 2 - Guide - Handsontable Documentation'
+metaTitle: Basic example - Vue 2 Data Grid | Handsontable
+description: Start with a basic example of the Vue 2 data grid, using component props for configuration and external control.
-permalink: /vue-simple-example
+permalink: /vue-basic-example
-canonicalUrl: /vue-simple-example
+canonicalUrl: /vue-basic-example
 ---

 # Basic example in Vue 2